r44cx/random-user-agent/README.md

 # ADG
-Hide Your Fingerprint In The Web
+Hide Your Fingerprint In The Web [in dev]